 Vary Your Communication Style

 Different students learn different ways.
 Also, different students resonate will different types of instruction.
 Some will hear you when you give straightforward, direct commands like “Press the top of your femurs back.”
 Others will hear you more clearly when you provide an image or an analogy to articulate an instruction.
 Some students will only engage when you share a personal story that highlights a teaching.
-Don’t force yourself to use a style of language that doesn’t resonate with you, but do your best to vary your language and style of delivery so that more students can learn from you.1 comment Add Your Own
+Don’t force yourself to use a style of language that doesn’t resonate with you, but do your best to vary your language and style of delivery so that more students can learn from you.3 comments Add Your Own

 You might also like:

-The ability to give clear, concise, and compelling verbal cues is one of the most distinguishing factors of a good yoga teacher.
+The ability to give clear, concise, and compelling verbal cues for yoga poses is one of the most distinguishing factors of a good yoga teacher.
 For all the time that we dedicate to doing bigger, harder postures and projecting our prowess across the social media space, most of us could spend a little more time honing our verbal craft.
 Students want to hear your words.
 Students want to understand your words.
 Students want to digest your instructions and learn from them.
 And, the reality is that being a good verbal communicator is hard.
 It takes practice.
 It takes strategy.
 And, like the subject of this post, it takes a willingness to look at the most common errors that we make and learn from them.

 Look, we all make mistakes.
 We all speak redundantly, we all flub our words at times, and we all make up weird words that don’t exist on occasion.
 I think I said “hamstringossity” the other day.
 Seriously.